-Perhaps Locronan’s charm is the invitation to the traveller passing through to pause and step into a time gone by.
+Perhaps Locronan France’s charm is the invitation to the traveller passing through to pause and step into a time gone by.

 It is no surprise that Locronan France is designated as one of the Plus Beaux Villages de France, the most beautiful villages in France.

 Discovered on a road trip through the Finistère department of Brittany, Locronan France is located about 15 km west of Quimper and 10 km east of Douarnenez.
-Locronan France is tranquil, charming and the perfect place to flâner.
-When you flâner in Locronan, or aimlessly roam around observing life, you never know which moments will make a lasting impression.
+Locronan Brittany is tranquil, charming and the perfect place to flâner.
+When you flâner in Locronan or aimlessly roam around observing life, you never know which moments will make a lasting impression.

 For me, the delightful essence of village life in Locronan France will forever be the gentle dog protecting the cemetery, the watercolour class in Place de l’Eglise, and the enchanting chapel tucked away on a tiny street.